pottekkat/personal-website/content/posts/api-deployment-strategies.md

 }'
 ```

 You can also set up A/B testing, a blue-green deployment with more emphasis on testing and experimentation than deploying new API versions.
+Bobur discusses some of these strategies in detail in [this article](https://api7.ai/blog/api-release-strategies-with-api-gateway).

 ## Feature Flags